A reduction in the number of antibodies in the body is linked to recurring infections by particular forms of bacteria.

 Subsequently, the immune system receives low amounts of immunoglobulins.
 Immunoglobulins are responsible for protecting the body against infections and diseases.

 The lack of defensive immunoglobulins leads to frequent infections and diseases.

-People affected by this condition are especially vulnerable to attack by bacteria such as Streptococcus pneumoniae, Haemophilus influenzae and Staphylococcus.
-They can also be attacked by frequent viral infections.
+People affected by this condition are especially vulnerable to attack by bacteria such as Streptococcus pneumonia, Haemophilus influenzae, and Staphylococcus.
+Frequent viral infections can also attack them.

-Examples of the most affected regions include the skin, lungs, respiratory tract and gastrointestinal tract.
+The most affected regions include the skin, lungs, respiratory tract, and gastrointestinal tract.

-People who experience this complication may have a family history characterized by immune disorders such as agammaglobulinemia.
+People who experience this complication may have a family history of immune disorders such as agammaglobulinemia.

 Some of the frequent infections that are experienced include:

 - Infections of the skin.